Juudini/Juudini/README.md

 <p align="left">
     <i>... and I’m a backend developer based in Mendoza, Argentina, crafting the backend solutions behind the web that you love to witness.<br><br>
-        At present, my main area of focus is backend development, where I delve into the fascinating realms of JavaScript and databases, constantly honing my skills in this field.
+        At present, my main area of focus is backend development, where I delve into the fascinating realms of TypeScript and databases, constantly honing my skills in this field.
 I started coding in high school and I'm largely self-taught in this field..<br><br>
-        My academic background is primarily based on my self-taught approach and my recent graduation from a bootcamp.
-Throughout my journey, I've completed various online courses to enhance my skills.
-The bootcamp provided me with hands-on training in programming and web development, keeping me very fresh and soaked in the latest technologies.<br><br>
-        I’m willing to grow and challenge myself in environments where I can learn and keep creating amazing dynamic experiences that live on the internet.<br>
+        An empathetic and enthusiastic individual, I thrive on challenges and am always seeking to learn something new.
+I am ready to tackle new challenges where I can continue to learn an d further build my career.<br><br>
     </i><br>
 </p>